Visual rhetoric

 Simply put, the meaning should be deeper than the literal sense that a visual text holds.
-One way to analyze a visual text is to dissect it in order for the viewer to understand its tenor.
+One way to analyze a visual text is to dissect it so the viewer can understand its tenor.
 Viewers can break the text into smaller parts and share perspectives to reach its meaning.
 In analyzing a text that includes an image of the bald eagle, as the main body of the visual text, questions of representation and connotation come into play.
-Analyzing a text that includes a photo, painting, or even cartoon of the bold eagle along with written words, would bring to mind the conceptions of strength and freedom, rather than the conception of merely a bird.
+Analyzing a text that includes a photo, painting, or even a cartoon of the bold eagle, along with written words, would bring to mind the conceptions of strength and freedom, rather than the conception of merely a bird.

 This includes an understanding of the creative and rhetorical choices made with coloring, shaping, and object placement.
 The power of imagery, iconic photographs, for instance, can potentially generate actions in a global scale.
 Rhetorical choices carry great significance that surpass reinforcement of the written text.
-Each choice, be font, color, layout, represents a different message that author wants to portray for the audience.
+Each choice, font, color, or layout, represents a different message that the author wants to portray for the audience.
 Visual rhetoric emphasizes images as sensory expressions of cultural and contextual meaning, as opposed to purely aesthetic consideration.
-Analyzing visuals and their power to convey messages is central to incorporating visual rhetoric within the digital era as nuances of choices regarding audience, purpose and genre can be analyzed within a single frame and the rationale behind designers’ rhetorical choices can be revealed and analyzed by how the elements of visuals play out altogether.
-Visual rhetoric has been approached and applied in a variety of academic fields including art history, linguistics, semiotics, cultural studies, business and technical communication, speech communication, and classical rhetoric.
+Analyzing visuals and their power to convey messages is central to incorporating visual rhetoric within the digital era, as nuances of choices regarding audience, purpose, and genre can be analyzed within a single frame, and the rationale behind designers' rhetorical choices can be revealed and analyzed by how the elements of visuals play out altogether.
+Visual rhetoric has been approached and applied in a variety of academic fields, including art history, linguistics, semiotics, cultural studies, business and technical communication, speech communication, and classical rhetoric.
 Visual rhetoric seeks to develop rhetorical theory in a way that is more comprehensive and inclusive with regard to images and their interpretations.